greven/forex/README.md

 <!-- MDOC !-->

-Full documentation can be found at [docs].
+Full documentation can be found at [DOCS].

 ## Installation